neumino/neumino.github.io/movies.md

-### Miss Bala
+### An Affair to Die For
-*Released on 2019-02-01, vote average 6.9*
+*Released on 2019-02-01, vote average 6*

-Gloria finds a power she never knew she had when she is drawn into a dangerous world of cross-border crime.
-Surviving will require all of her cunning, inventiveness, and strength.
+A weekend get-away for two lovers turns into a nightmare of psychological mind games when their infidelity is discovered.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/e-kPf-n4Mto?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/VkvmdLoO4Wk?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>